-Name of Director/ chief executive Name of Group member/ associated corporation Nature of interest Total number of Shares Approximate percentage of shareholding Mr. Chu Siu Sum Alex ("Mr. Chu") the Company Beneficial owner 226,890,000 Shares 28.4% Mr. Lau Wai Kwok ("Mr. Lau") Mr. Wong Chu Kee Daniel the Company Beneficial owner 100,000,000 Shares 12.5% ("Mr. Wong") the Company Beneficial owner 51,300,000 Shares 6.4% Mr. Chan Kin Mei Stanley the Company Beneficial owner 6,720,000 Shares 0.8%
+Name of Director/ chief executive Name of Group member/ associated corporation up member/ ociated Total numbe Mr. Chu Siu Sum Alex ("Mr. Chu") the Company Beneficial owner 226,890,000 28.4% Mr. Lau Wai Kwok ("Mr. Lau") Mr. Wong Chu Kee Daniel the Company Beneficial owner 100,000,000 12.5% ("Mr. Wong") the Company Beneficial owner 51,300,000 6.4% Mr. Chan Kin Mei Stanley the Company Beneficial owner 6,720,000 0.8%

-Save as disclosed above, as at 31 March 2018, none of the Directors and chief executives of the Company had any interests or short positions in any shares, underlying shares and debenture of the Company or any of its associated corporations (within the meaning of Part XV of the SFO) which would have to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests or short positions which they were taken or deemed to have under such provisions of the SFO), or which were recorded in the register required to be kept by the Company pursuant to Section 352 of the SFO, or which were required to be notified to the Company and the Stock Exchange, pursuant to Rules 5.46 to 5.67 of the GEM Listing Rules.
+Save as disclosed above, as at 31 March 2019, none of the Directors and chief executives of the Company had any interests or short positions in any shares, underlying shares and debenture of the Company or any of its associated corporations (within the meaning of Part XV of the SFO) which would have to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests or short positions which they were taken or deemed to have under such provisions of the SFO), or which were recorded in the register required to be kept by the Company pursuant to Section 352 of the SFO, or which were required to be notified to the Company and the Stock Exchange, pursuant to Rules 5.46 to 5.67 of the GEM Listing Rules.